Frequently Asked Questions

 + 2. Who supports the initiative?

-National and local environmental groups including the League of Women Voters of Napa County, Growers/Vintners for Responsible Agriculture, Sierra Club, California Wildlife Foundation, Forests Forever, California Native Plant Society, Corporate Ethics International, FOREST UNLIMITIED, and Center for Biological Diversity have endorsed the measure.
+National and local environmental groups including the League of Women Voters of Napa County, Growers/Vintners for Responsible Agriculture, Sierra Club, California Wildlife Foundation, Forests Forever, California Native Plant Society, Corporate Ethics International, Forests Unlimited, and Center for Biological Diversity have endorsed the measure.
 A number of individual longtime Napa Valley winemakers and grape growers also support of the measure.

 + 3. Will this initiative prevent me from clearing oaks and dead wood around my home to make it fire safe?

 No. You may clear up to 150 feet from your home.
 The initiative encourages creating a buffer between vegetation and structures.
 Furthermore, any codes or regulations aimed at increasing fire safety override this initiative. [ Link to C2 - C10 ] Protecting the watershed and managing for fire safety are not mutually exclusive practices.

 + 4. Don't vineyards protect us from fire?

 An irrigated vineyard can function as a firebreak.
 That said, replacing natural areas like oak woodlands with vineyards can also increase fire risk.
 Cutting down too many native oak trees in the watershed reduces groundwater levels and leaves the remaining trees more vulnerable to fire.
 Healthy forests perform important ecosystem services with respect to fire, in addition to wildlife, water, climate, and erosion control.

 + 5. Will this initiative interfere with farming operations, including grape growing?